StatBiomed/BetabinGLM/README.rst

   model.LL

-Try testing a few samples, if it doesn't provide a satisfying result: 1) errors occured (e.g. the initialization using binomial regression encounters a nan value problem) 2) Provides unaccurate result (e.g. returns a groups of 0 in parameters or comparing the log-likelihood with the one gotten from the way below), then consider the ways listed below would be practicle.
+Try testing a few samples, if it doesn't provide a satisfying result: 1) errors occured (e.g. the initialization using binomial regression encounters a nan value problem) 2) Provides unaccurate result (e.g. returns a groups of 0 in parameters or provides a very small log-likelihood compared with the one gotten from the method below), then consider the ways listed below would be practicable.
 Otherwise, keep using this one as it works faster.

 .. code-block:: python